RadioactiveScandium/Digital-Logic-Design/README.md

     * Concepts -> Contains the theoretical aspects of digital circuits, starting from logic gates
     * Implementation and Results -> Contains the HDL implementation and test suite for simulating the behaviour of each of the blocks in the RTL codes directory

-Both the above folders have uniform structure.
 System verilog has been used in all the cases for coding.
 2012 SV Manual has been uploaded as well for quick lookup.